Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/06-Start-Stop-Automation/README.md

 # Architecture

-The solution is using Azure automation account PaaS solution as an automation platform to execute the SAP shutdown/startup jobs.
+The solution is using Azure automation account PaaS solution to execute the SAP shutdown/startup jobs.
 Runbooks are written in PowerShell.
 There is also a PowerShell module SAPAzurePowerShellModules that is used by all runbooks.
 These runbooks and module are stored in PowerShell Gallery, and are easy to import.

 ![](Pictures/media/image5.png)

 Information about SAP landscape and instances are store in VM Tags.

-<sid>adm password needed on Windows OS is stored securely in **Credentials** area of Azure automation account.

 Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in Azure Automation using a unique key that is generated for each Automation account.
 [Azure Automation stores the key in the system-managed Key Vault](https://docs.microsoft.com/en-us/azure/automation/shared-resources/credentials?tabs=azure-powershell).
 Before storing a secure asset, Automation loads the key from Key Vault and then uses it to encrypt the asset.